The Bird’s Word Blog

 5. I’m going to pet a lion

-OK, maybe this one isn’t a real “myth” about African Safaris, but my inner 6-year-old still dreams of a slumber party where the lions and I snuggle up and they let me braid their hair… they’re just big cats, right??
-Unfortunately those big cats aren’t domesticated and don’t appreciate petting or hair-braiding.
+OK, maybe this one isn’t a real “myth” about African Safaris, but a part of me still imagines these beautiful cats as cuddly friends.
+Unfortunately, those big cats aren’t domesticated and don’t appreciate petting or snuggling.
 Some companies offer opportunities for close encounters with cheetahs or lions, but the safety of many of these is questionable, and the ethics complicated.

 6. I can plan it myself

 Technically speaking, yes, you can.
 The question is really, do you want to?
 I’m sure by this point in your life you’ve figured out that one of the keys to success is knowing when to delegate.
 This is one of those times.
 Transportation across Africa’s vast wilderness is challenging.
 Knowing which sites will have animals in a given week is more art than science.
 Spotting the animals once you get there is a practiced skill.
 We have a team of experts with a collective 145 years of travel planning and long-standing relationships with partners on the ground who live and breathe safari.
 Let us take the details off your hands so you can relax and revel in dreams of petting that lion (kidding!).

 Design an adventure with Journeys International!